 After leukaemia: I look at life through different eyes

-Since retiring in 2006, Sunshine Coast couple Richard and Heinke Butt have led a very active life, walking the Inca Trail to Machu Picchu (above), reaching Mt Everest Base Camp, and trekking up Mount Kilimanjaro.
+Since retiring in 2006, Sunshine Coast couple Richard and Heinke Butt have led a very active life, walking the Inca Trail to Machu Picchu (below), reaching Mt Everest Base Camp, and trekking up Mount Kilimanjaro.

 Things changed dramatically for the couple when they were enjoying a quiet camping holiday in July 2014.
 Richard received a surprise phone call from his GP.